Carfilzomib in combination with lenalidomide and dexamethasone [CAR2]

 - Carfilzomib (to a maximum of 18 cycles) plus lenalidomide plus dexamethasone is to be continued until disease progression or unacceptable toxicity or patient choice to stop treatment or patient proceeds to stem cell transplant, whichever is the sooner Carfilzomib with lenalidomide and dexamethasone is intended to be used for transplant ineligible patients after relapse or progression of first line therapy.
 Any patient receiving carfilzomib with lenalidomide and dexamethasone in this indication who subsequently becomes transplant eligible and is then able to proceed to transplant cannot resume treatment post-transplant as carfilzomib with lenalidomide and dexamethasone is not funded as maintenance therapy post-transplant.

-- Where a treatment break of more than 6 weeks beyond the expected 4-weekly cycle length is needed, I will complete a treatment break form to restart treatment, including an indication as appropriate if the patient had an extended break
+- Where a treatment break of more than 6 weeks beyond the expected 4-weekly cycle length is needed, I will complete a treatment break form to restart treatment, , which MUST be approved before treatment is recommenced.

 - Carfilzomib will otherwise be used as set out in its Summary of Product Characteristics (SPC).